 - Each review is worth 10% of the course grade, or 20% combined.
-The article reviews are due on September 24 and October 24.
+The article reviews are due on September 19 and October 17.
 Evaluation will be based on evident organization (including sections with section headings), quality of writing (spelling grammar, and punctuation), and quality and clarity of the summary and of the points you are make in the critique. - 5.
 Hometown paper: A 2-3 page paper (1000-1200 words, 1-1/2 or double-spaced) that summarizes the past, present, and future of your hometown and home metropolitan region.
 That is, think about the city and suburb with which you most identify and set them in the context of recent urban trends.
 Do not rely on nor attempt to recreate a Wikipedia account.

-- O Your hometown paper is due November14 and is worth 15% of the course grade.
-Evaluation is based on evident organization, quality of writing (spelling grammar, and punctuation), and quality and clarity of the points you are making in the paper. - o The hometown paper should provide a geographical, historical and economic sketch of your hometown (if you have lived in several places, choose one).
+- Your hometown paper is due October 31st and is worth 15% of the course grade.
+Evaluation is based on evident organization, quality of writing (spelling grammar, and punctuation), and quality and clarity of the points you are making in the paper. - The hometown paper should provide a geographical, historical and economic sketch of your hometown (if you have lived in several places, choose one).
 Include which metropolitan area is most important to your hometown; that is, if your home is a suburb or a small town, where does your family shop and eat out, and which airport do they use?
 What was the local economy based on, say, 25 years ago?
 What is it based on now?
 What is the future of the place in a globalized world? - 6.
-A final project report individual or by a group of 2-3 collaborators on an urban issue in a particular city.
+A final project presentation and report by a group of 2-3 collaborators on an urban issue in a particular city.
 The presentation and final report combined are worth 25% of the course grade.
+THIS YEAR WE WILL BE WORKING ON FRANKLINTON AREA IN COLUMBUS.